DO4TECH/01-Learn-Rust/README.md

 ## Introduction

-I have been a professional developer for almost 20 years, and like many professional developers I have used many programming languages in my career (C, C++, Fortran, Java, Scala, Javascript, TypeScript, Python, Go, etc.).
+I have been a professional developer for almost 20 years, and like many professional developers I have used many programming languages in my career (C, C++, Fortran, Java, Scala, JavaScript, TypeScript, Python, Go, etc.).

 It's been a while now that I've been wanting to learn Rust and write an article on Medium so I decide to do both at the same time.

 Although it is not my mother tongue, I will write my articles in English.
-Maybe there will be some mistakes or some weird turns of phrase, please be kind but do not hesitate to correct me, I'm only asking for improvement :).
+Maybe there will be some mistakes or some weird turns of phrase, please be kind to me but do not hesitate to correct me, I'm only asking for improvement :).

 In this first article I describe how to create a complete Rust development environment, usable from a browser and contained in a docker image.
 We will also write our first program and learn how to use the debugger.

+For those who are very impatient, the link to the github repository is given in the conclusion.

 ## Create a portable development environment